zevross-spatial/rpackage-sensorDataImport/README.md

 Package with functions for processing environmental sensor data, create and load a PostgreSQL database and run Shiny apps specific to the project needs.

+**Soon you can import with the following:** devtools::install_github("zross/sensorDataImport")

+This may work now but it has not been tested in Macs or other operating systems.

 ### General structure

 * Functions related to creating or manipulating the PostgreSQL database are in `postgresql.R`